Quantized Noncommutative Riemann Manifolds and Stochastic Processes: The theoretical foundations of the square root of Brownian motion: Introduction

-In this paper, we will show, by numerical evidence, that the square root process, proved recently to exist, gives rise to a diffusion process ruled by the Schr\"odinger equation for complex evaluated random variables.
+In this paper, \textbf{we will introduce the theoretical and mathematical} \textbf{foundations of the square root of Browniam motion and we prove the existence of such a process.
+We will also} show, by numerical evidence, that the square root process gives rise to a diffusion process ruled by a Schr \"{o}dinger-like equation.
+We also show that this is a complex valued stochastic process.
 The work is structured as follows.
 In Sec.~\ref{sec2}, we give some elements of noncommutative geometry for a quantized Riemann manifold and introduce the stochastic process on it.
-In Sec.~\ref{sec3}, we yields some results about fractional powers of a Wiener process, specifically for the case $1/2$.
+In Sec.~\ref{sec3}, we yield some results about fractional powers of a Wiener process, specifically for the power $1/2$.
+In Sec.~\ref{sec3a}, we present a theorem showing that the square root process in indeed a complex valued stochastic process.
 In Sec.~\ref{sec4}, we present the results of our Monte Carlo study of the diffusion process for this class of stochastic processes.
-Finally, in Sec.~\ref{sec5}, conclusions are given.
+Finally, in Sec.~ \ref{sec5}, conclusions are given.